 I have been so deeply touched over the past few weeks by the many private messages I’ve been getting checking in on me and asking how I’m feeling.
 I’m convinced I have the best blog readers around!

 Do you ever feel like living with a chronic illness is a long drawn out journey with no end in sight?
-You feel like going another mile is just way too overwhelming and you’re so focused on your pain that you can’t look around to view the scenery.
+When there’s no purpose it’s hard to find joy to keep going.
+Physical pain and difficult circumstances keep us focused on ourselves and oftentimes we miss the scenery.
+To throw in a visual I […]

 Steps You Can Take to Keep Your Marriage Strong Recently, I read an article that stated nearly half of all Americans live with chronic illness of some sort.
 Astonishingly, over 75% of marriages that are affected by chronic illness end in divorce.
 Spouses who are caregivers are 6 times more likely to suffer from depression.